garden-io/garden/docs/reference/config.md

   - # The name of the environment.
     name:

-    # Control if and how this environment should support namespaces.
-If set to "optional" (the default), users can
-    # set a namespace for the environment.
-This is useful for any shared environments, e.g. testing and development
-    # environments, where namespaces separate different users or code versions within an environment.
-Users then
-    # specify an environment with `--env <namespace>.<environment>`, e.g. `--env alice.dev` or
-    # `--env my-branch.testing`.
+    # Set the default namespace to use.
+This can be templated to be user-specific, or to use an environment variable
+    # (e.g. in CI).
     #
-    # If set to "required", this namespace separation is enforced, and an error is thrown if a namespace is not
-    # specified with the `--env` parameter.
-    #
-    # If set to "disabled", an error is thrown if a namespace is specified.
-This makes sense for e.g. production or
-    # staging environments, where you don't want to split the environment between users or code versions.
-    #
-    # When specified, namespaces must be a valid DNS-style label, much like other identifiers.
-    namespacing: optional

-    # Set a default namespace to use, when `namespacing` is `required` or `optional`.
-This can be templated to be
-    # user-specific, or to use an environment variable (e.g. in CI).
+    # You can also set this to `null`, in order to require an explicit namespace to be set on usage.
+This may be
+    # advisable for shared environments, but you may also be able to achieve the desired result by templating this
-    #
+    # field, as mentioned above.
-    # If this is set, users can specify `--env <environment>` and skip the namespace part, even when `namespacing` is
-    # `required` for the environment.
-    defaultNamespace:
+    defaultNamespace: default

     # Flag the environment as a production environment.
     #